Why Hire An Apprentice?

 - 76% of employers say that apprenticeships provide higher overall productivity.

 360 Apprenticeships offer a free service to all employers and training providers looking for the right apprentice.
-We work closely with both apprentices and employers so that we can find the perfect match.
-Everyone at 360 Apprenticeships work hard to find the right apprentices, whether this be via job boards or by the outstanding relationships we have with grammar schools, colleges and universities in various provinces.
-We also work in partnership with Grade 1 and 2 Ofsted providers, who deliver on the job training once we have sourced you an apprentice.
+As we work closely with both apprentices and employers it means that we can find the perfect match for both parties.
+We also offer up to date information and guidance on grants, pay requirements and different apprenticeship models.
+Everyone at 360 Apprenticeships work hard to find the right apprentice(s) for your business, with an average turnaround of 2 weeks.
+To deliver the training we work in partnership with Grade 1 and 2 Ofsted providers who work closely with each apprentice via face to face and virtual training.

 How to hire an apprentice with us

-To understand what you are looking for, we first discuss the needs of your business to accomplish which apprenticeship role would be most beneficial; and discuss what attributes the ideal candidate needs to be successful.
+To understand what you are looking for, we first discuss the needs of your business to understand which apprenticeship role would be most beneficial; this helps us to know what attributes the ideal candidate needs to be successful.

 Once you have your successful candidate we will then advise and select the most suitable premier graded training providers, who will then train your apprentice in the chosen sector.
 When we have partnered the apprentice with the right training provider, they will guide them through the apprenticeship until completion.
 They will also be there for you to answer any questions and offer advice regarding the apprentices training.
 Yet through the course of the apprenticeship we will still be available to offer support and advise as best we can.

-An apprenticeship is a combination of on the job training and academy or work-based learning with support from the training provider.
+In short, an apprenticeship is a combination of on the job training and work-based learning with support from the specialist training provider.
+Apprenticeship qualification range from Level 2 and above, with the national average being Level 3.

-The current national minimum wage for an apprentice is £3.90 per hour, depending on the employer this can be higher.
+The current national minimum wage for an apprentice is £4.15 per hour, depending on the employer this can be higher.
+Many employers do increase rat of pay after 3 – 6 months as as a probational period.
 Once the apprentice has completed 12 months of their qualification, they must be paid the national minimum wage for their age.

-Yes, employers are required to pay apprentices on apprenticeship training days, however not all qualifications require the learner to take time away from the workplace.
+Yes, employers are required to pay apprentices on apprenticeship training days.
+As apprenticeships are now completed in the workplace, they do not require the learner to take time away from the workplace.

 You must offer apprentices the same conditions as other employees in similar roles including holiday entitlement, sick pay, and other benefits you offer (for example. childcare vouchers, mentoring etc.).
-Apprentices are entitled to 20 days paid holiday a year on top of bank holidays.
+Apprentices are entitled to 20 – 28 days including bank holidays.

-Depending on the vacancy the recruitment stage can take from two to six weeks.
+Depending on the vacancy, the recruitment stage can take from two to six weeks.
 Yet we work quickly to make sure we find the right apprentice for you as soon as possible.
+If you are needing an apprentice to start as soon as possible, we will ensure that your vacancy is our priority.

 Employers are not required to pay National Insurance Contributions for apprentices under the age of 25 on earnings below £43,000 a year.
 As of May 2017 the Government made incentives (below) available to employers who take on an apprentice.